websterclay/knife-github-cookbooks/README.md

 hours on Github everyday.
 Cookbooks should be individual Github repos, with all of the bells and whistles that come along with it.
 The network graph!
 Pull requests!
 Issues!
 The tools of a developer!
 Tarballs?
-Tarballs are what a smelly ops guy downloads between games of Quake.
+Tarballs are what a smelly sysadmin downloads between games of Quake.

 The hedgehog knows what I'm talking about: